Cookies

 • For transformational change to occur a multi-layered strategic approach to prevent and reduce trauma is needed.

-This webinar will explore the substantive findings of the report and consider the implications for strategy and practice.
+This webinar will explore the major findings of the report and consider the implications for both strategy and practice.
 In the webinar you will get the opportunity to hear from the authors of the report and other leading thinkers.

 Marc Radley, Strategic Director, CACI Children’s and Young Persons Business Unit, undertook the systems modelling for the study and co-authored that section of the report.